sshamilton/IT394-Rowe-Prairie-Project/problem.md

   * Cell: 404-453-3333

 ## Works Cited
+* “Atom Beautify.” *Atom*, Atom Text Editor, https://atom.io/packages/atom-beautify.
+    * *NOTE: Utilized Atom's Atom-Beautify package in order to format most or all HTML and python files and ensure that they adhere to PEP8 standards.*

 * CDT Prairie, Chase G. '20, Co.
 C1.
 "PRAIRIE IT394 Project Proposal.docx"  28 FEB 2020.
     * *NOTE: Some of the text for this file was taken from CDT Prairie, Chase '20, Co.
 C1 IT394 Project Proposal.docx*